pleabargain/EnglishHelpsYourCareer/idioms.md

 # Discretion is the better part of valour
 * This idiom means that it is often better to think carefully and not act than to do something that may cause problems.
 # Dish the dirt
-* If you dish the dirt on something or someone, you make unpleasant or shocking information public.<br />
+* If you dish the dirt on something or someone, you make unpleasant or shocking information public.
 # Do a Devon Loch
 * (UK) If someone does a Devon Loch, they fail when they were very close to winning.
 Devon Loch was a horse that
 * collapsed just short of the winning line of the Grand National race.